astroswarm/site/_posts/2017-10-07-the-astrolab-a-next-generation-astronomy-computer.md

 Beta participants will receive perks, including:
 * Preferred pricing over a general production unit.
-* A satisfaction guarantee: if not satisfied at the end of the beta, you may return your Astrolab for a full refund.
+* A satisfaction guarantee: you may return your Astrolab for a full refund at the end of the Beta.
 * Public recognition on the AstroSwarm platform (coming later this year).
 * Free hardware upgrades to production-spec units (if such upgrades are found to be necessary).